-On July 23, 2021, the Company, the Operating Partnership (the "Credit Facility Borrower"), the Lewisville Property SPE, the Madison Ave Property SPE, and the De Anza Property SPE, pursuant to a credit facility agreement (the "Credit Facility Agreement") with Citizens Bank, N.A., (the, "Facility Lender"), entered into a senior secured revolving credit facility (the "Citizens Facility") for an aggregate principal amount of \$100 million.
-The Credit Facility Agreement provides the Credit Facility Borrower with the ability from time to time to increase the size of the aggregate commitment made under the agreement by an additional \$100.0 million up to a total of \$200 million, subject to receipt of lender commitments and other conditions.
-The Citizens Facility matures on July 23, 2024, and may be extended pursuant to two one-year extension options, subject to continuing compliance with the financial covenants and other customary conditions and the payment of an extension fee.
-At the Credit Facility Borrower's election, borrowings under the Credit Facility Agreement will be charged interest based on (i) LIBOR multiplied by a statutory reserve rate plus a margin ranging from 1.75% to 2.25%, or (ii) an alternative base rate plus a margin ranging from 0.75% to 1.25%, depending on the Company's loan to value ratio.
-Borrowings under the Credit Facility Agreement are available for general corporate purposes, including but not limited to the acquisition and operation of permitted investments.
+On July 23, 2021, the Company, the Operating Partnership (the "Credit Facility Borrower"), the Lewisville Property SPE, the Madison Ave Property SPE, and the De Anza Property SPE, pursuant to a credit facility agreement (as amended the "Credit Facility Agreement") with Citizens Bank, N.A., (the, "Facility Lender") and the other lenders from time to time a party to the Credit Facility Agreement, entered into a senior secured revolving credit facility (the "Citizens Facility") for an aggregate principal amount of \$100 million.
+The Credit Facility Agreement provides the Credit Facility Borrower with the ability from time to time to increase the size of the aggregate commitment made under the agreement by an additional \$100 million up to a total of \$200 million, subject to receipt of lender commitments and other conditions.
+The Citizens Facility matures on July 23, 2024 and may be extended pursuant to two one-year extension options, subject to continuing compliance with the financial covenants and other customary conditions and the payment of an extension fee.
+On January 26, 2023, the Credit Facility Agreement was amended to reflect the transition of the interest rate from LIBOR benchmark to SOFR benchmark.
+At the Credit Facility Borrower's election, borrowings under the Credit Facility Agreement will be charged interest based on (i) a term SOFR rate plus a margin ranging from 1.75% to 2.25%, or (ii) an alternative base rate plus a margin ranging from 0.75% to 1.25%, depending on the Company's loan to value ratio.